Software-Improvement-Group/sigridci/docs/capabilities/faq-security.md

 ### What are the risk thresholds for determining whether a risk is low-medium-high?
 Findings are mapped on a scale from 0-10 based on a *CVSS* benchmark comparison.
-See the [CVSS section in the security page](system-security.md#the-scoring-system-with-cvss).
+See the [explanation on CVSS in the security page](system-security.md#the-scoring-system-with-cvss-background) and [its different levels in Sigrid](system-security.md#cvss-scores-in-sigrid).

 ## Open Source Health